-WebRTC is not currently supported by default PC browsers (Internet Explorer for Windows and Safari for Mac OS) or older versions used by many users.
+WebRTC is not currently supported by default PC browsers on older systems (Internet Explorer for Windows and Safari for older Mac OS) or generally older versions used by many users.

 This creates a real issue for organisation networks with standard software distributions, older OS setups, studios and internet caffes with restrictive administrative software or plain newbie users that use their computers with default setup.

 WebRTC is not currently supported on default mobile browsers either, excepting latest Android.